Balinese

 - Mental Health Views

-- Mental health is traditionally viewed through a spiritual lens, with imbalances often attributed to disharmony with spiritual forces.
+- Mental health is often viewed through a spiritual lens, with balance and harmony being key to well-being.

 - Traditional Healers